data61/anonlink-client/docs/devops.rst

  - `CODECOV_TOKEN` which is used to publish the coverage to codecov.

-Most of the complexity is abstracted into the template in `.azurePipeline/wholeBuild.yml`.

 Description of what is tested:

 ==================   ====================  ===============  ===========  ===================  =========